Embedded network metering

 Greenfield and brownfield embedded networks require the installation of gate or parent metering that records the energy consumption of the embedded network.

-Generally, the gate metering equipment is owned by an MEC but under contestability rules this could be a non-MEC owned meter.
+Generally, the gate metering equipment is owned by a MEC but under contestability rules this could be a non-MEC owned meter.

-The child metering is normally owned by the embedded network operator and records the energy consumption of each customer, but under the embedded network guidelines could remain or become a MEC owned meter.
+The child metering is normally owned by the metering provider business or embedded network operator and records the energy consumption of each customer, but under the embedded network guidelines could remain or become a MEC owned meter.

 Guidance – types of electrical installation work

-Contrary to regulation 238 of the Electricity Safety (Installations) Regulations 2009, the installation of metering equipment is determined to be non-prescribed electrical installation work when the consumer mains or submains have been certified on a prescribed certificate by the licensed electrician and inspected by a licensed electrical inspector.
+The installation of metering equipment is determined to be non-prescribed electrical installation work when the consumer mains or submains have been certified on a prescribed certificate of electrical safety by a licensed electrician and inspected by a licensed electrical inspector.
 This would also apply when consumers mains or sub main are replaced.

 Current transformer metering equipment